samuelkassa/simple_shell/README.md

 	C - Simple Shell
-This is a a progra for a simple shell designed to fullfill alx simple shell project.
+This is our own shill like program which is inteded for the fullfillment of alx simple shell project.

 From this task we got a better understanding of: